marvin-hansen/sliding_window/README.md

 ## Performance

-Both of these implementations perform well on inserts with the array backed implementation being about 1/3 faster than the vector backed implementation.
+Both implementations perform well on inserts with the array backed implementation being about 1/3 faster than the vector backed implementation.
 Read operations are basically free O(1) since the sliding window is just a slice over the backing data structure.